brentleyjones/brentley.dev/src/posts/2021-09-15-Bazel's-remote-caching-and-remote-execution-explained.md

 During the execution phase the action graph is traversed.
 For each action,
-bazel determines if it has to be executed, either because the [action result][action-result] doesn't exist in the output base's [action cache][action-cache], or because the output in the [output base][output-base] doesn't match the output listed in the action result.
+Bazel determines if it has to be executed, either because the [action result][action-result] doesn't exist in the output base's [action cache][action-cache], or because the output in the [output base][output-base] doesn't match the output listed in the action result.

 ## Spawns

-If bazel has to execute an action, it creates a [spawn][spawn], which encodes all the information needed to be able to execute the action, including the spawn's ["strategy"][spawn-strategy][^bazel-strategies],
+If Bazel has to execute an action, it creates a [spawn][spawn], which encodes all the information needed to be able to execute the action, including the spawn's ["strategy"][spawn-strategy][^bazel-strategies],